exakat/php-dictionary/dictionary.rst

 list() may be nested.
 It may also be used with foreach() structures.

-list() looks like a function, though it only appears on the left part of an assignation, and is actually a language-construct.
+list() looks like a function, though it is the only one to appears on the left part of an assignation, and is actually a language-construct.

+A list is also the name given to arrays where the index are the automatic ones.